WISCONSIN SMALL BUSINESS STATISTICS

 - The corporate franchise tax in Wisconsin is imposed at a rate of 7.9%.
 Returns and payments are due by the 15th day of the fourth month following the close of a corporation’s fiscal year.

 - Wisconsin has what is known as the economic surplus charge, which is a type of tax that applies to C corporations and most S corporations with at least $4 million or more in gross receipts.
-The surcharge is the greatest of 3% of net business income attributable to Wisconsin, or 25%.
+The surcharge is the greatest at 3% of net business income attributable to Wisconsin, or 25%.

 - There are 26,623 self-employed minorities in Wisconsin, representing 5.8% of the state’s small business owners.